mikwielgus/topola/INSTALL.md

 #### Installation from source

-(Topola can be built and run without installation.
+(Topola can be also built and run without installation.
 If you do not want to install new software on your system, skip now to the [*Debug build*](#debug-build) subsection.)